ncatlab/nlab-content/pages/7/3/0/3/3037/content.md

 For many (perhaps most?) authors, predicate logic is really __predicate logic with [[equality]]__.
 However, some forms of predicate logic do not include an equality primitive, such as [[FOLDS]] (in whose name 'FOL' stands for 'first-order logic').
 In some first-order theories, such as [[ZFC]], equality can be defined and so is not needed in the logic itself.

-##Properties
+## Properties

-[[Lindström's theorems]] give important abstract characterizations of standard finitary first-order logic.
+[[Lindström's theorems]] give important abstract characterizations of classical untyped first-order logic.

 ## Related concepts